Code-Institute-Submissions/heli-sa-portfolio1/README.md

 - (https://blog.scaleflex.com/)
 - (https://tinypng.com/)

-Used to take the screenshots about testing results- before fixing the errors and after fixing the errors
+Used to take the screenshots of testing results- before fixing the errors and after fixing the errors
 - Balsamiq- to create the wireframes

 - https://www.screenpresso.com/